 Children must do their Champion Reader homework every day.
 This involves sharing a book together at home.
 A homework task to do at home together is given every week.
 This task will support the learning that has taken place that week at school and the book they have read.

 Children go out and about in the local area.
-Year group trips take place each term and may include the London Transport Museum, London Zoo, Woburn Safari Park and the National History Museum.
+Year group trips take place each term and may include the local park, the zoo, Aldernham Country Park and Willows Farm.

 What you need for Nursery